SheriAyn/ldd-disp/docs/source/user/user-guide.md

 This required attribute is the subscript to be used in the named *color_display_axis* for the blue (B) value.

 ### Movie_Display_Settings
 Use this class to define a time axis and parameters for displaying the associated array object as a movie.
+This class provides default values for the display of a multi-banded Array using a software application capable of displaying video content.

 #### time_display_axis
 The value of this required attribute must correspond to the *axis_name* value of one of the axes of the relevant array-type object.
 This is the axis that will be considered the "time" axis.